bnagajagadeesh/azuredevopsagent-aci/README.md

 ## Getting Started

-In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry build task to build image from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role to user assigned identity on container registry, create container instance with both system assigned identity & user assigned identity, set the registry image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME, AZP_POOL and or AZP_TOKEN.
+In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry build task to build image from a Dockerfile and push to container registry, create user assigned managed identity, assign acrPull role to user assigned identity on container registry, create container instance with both system assigned identity & user assigned identity, set the registry image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME, AZP_POOL and AZP_TOKEN.

 Here is the summary of the code files in this repository: